Tucker Arensberg’s environmental practice focuses on transactions and litigation.

 - Representing landowners in connection with wind energy projects

-- Seeking recovery under Pennsylvania’s Underground Storage Tank Indemnification Fund
+- Seeking recovery under Pennsylvania’s Underground Storage Tank Indemnification Fund.

 As environmental laws and regulations multiply in scope and number, businesses need experienced environmental counsel to help them avoid costly pitfalls.
+Tucker Arensberg’s environmental group is ready to assist.